-Where treatment services exist in a jurisdiction, Members shall (unless an alternative organisation has been selected for this purpose in a jurisdiction) provide relevant information to players and sales agents and cooperate with providers regarding services available for problem players.
-Such information (contact details/helpline numbers) shall be available in printed form and should be clearly visible in gaming venues, as well as being available on Members' websites
+Where treatment services exist in a jurisdiction, Members shall (unless an alternative organisation has been selected for this purpose in a jurisdiction) provide relevant information to players, retailers and employees of the Lottery, and cooperate with providers regarding services available for problem players.
+Such information (contact details/helpline numbers) shall be available in printed form and should be clearly visible in gaming venues, as well as being available on Members' websites.